uboslinux/ubos-docs/sphinx/releases/beta2/release-notes/index.rst

 * The grub bootloader now reports UBOS, not Arch.

-* Credentials for site administrators can now include special characters.
+* Credentials for :term:`Site` administrators can now include special characters.

 * Directories restored from backup now have correct permissions.
 Permissions for files and directories can be set separately right in the manifest.